| Dear

 crazy, lost it, exploded, and went nuts.
 This is

+associated with a dramatically-increased level of cortisol.
 There are both fast and slow triggers.
 A person may become

 upset by a loud noise, threatening or confrontational bureaucratic